A group of wallabies is called a “mob” but this species is mainly solitary often coming together to feed in the late afternoon into the evening.

 Wallaby mothers can have a baby developing in the womb, a newborn in the pouch suckling milk and an older joey, out of the pouch, who still feeds from her (until weaning at around 18months old) – all at once!

-Our mob consists of 5 adult wallabies.
-Marvin & Rupert, two males who joined us from Yorkshire Wildlife Park in 2013.
-Boomer, a young male, born here at the Park back in 2011.
-Dazzle, a female, is had a rarer albino wallaby, born here in 2012.
-And Juno, a female, who was also born here in 2011.
+Our non-breeding mob consists of 3 adult wallabies; Marvin, a male who joined us from Yorkshire Wildlife Park in 2013.
+Boomer, a male, & Juno, a female, both born here at the Park back in 2011.